 What is video editing?

 During the editing, we already have the whole footage filmed and ready for processing.
-From this footage we find and pick the best shots and scenes and arrange them in a certain logical order, based on a story.
+From this footage, we find and pick the best shots and scenes.
+Then arrange them in a certain logical order, based on a story.

 Well, it isn’t!
 It’s still much easier than twenty years ago, some may say.
-Back than, my colleagues used to edit videos using the so called “editing benches”.
-Editors from that time, literally had to cut and glue together frames right from the video tape.
+Back then, my colleagues used to edit videos using the so-called “editing benches”.
+Editors from that time literally had to cut and glue together frames right from the videotape.
 That’s where modern expressions like “cut this frame away” or “stick this piece to the other one” come from.

 This process was both hard and expensive, mostly because of all the tape they had to spare.
-Nowadays we have a great variety of editing software, which are based on the same principles of those editing benches, but provide much easier and cheaper way of processing video footage.
+Nowadays we have a great variety of editing software, which is based on the same principles of those editing benches but provides a much easier and cheaper way of processing video footage.

 I think this is the right place to name some of those editing programs.
 As I already said, there are a lot of them, but without any doubt, the most widely – spread and reliable ones are Adobe Premiere Pro, AVID and Final Cut Pro (this one is not supported and updated anymore).

-For all editing programs, there is an infinite number of lessons and tutorials in internet.
+For all editing programs, there is an infinite number of lessons and tutorials on the internet.
 Most of them are very good and helpful, especially if you are just making your first steps in the world of video montage.